thisisagile/easy/README.md

 Additionally, this library contains utility classes for standardizing e.g. uri's, and ids, constructors, lists, queries, and errors.
 Quite often these are constructed as monads, which renders robust code.

 ### When
 The `When` class is a utility that is usually exposed through the `when()` function.
+It is one of many monads we use in **easy** to make code more robust, and easier to read.
 It can be used to make validations in promises a little easier such as the following example.

     update = (json: Json): Promise<T> =>
     this.gateway